cseanburns/systems-librarianship/src/06-learn-the-cli.md

 in this work or course,
-but know that all the commands that we will learn can be put in a text file, made into an executable, and run like a program.
+but know that all the commands that we will learn can be put in a text file, made into an executable file, and run like a program.
 This makes text-based interaction rather powerful.